-the longitudinal splitting of a fibre or filament to give either micro-fine surface hairs or a complete breakdown into sub-micron fibres.
+the longitudinal splitting of a fibre or filament to give either micro-fine surface hairs or sub-micron fibres.
 In fabrics for apparel, fibrillation can be used to create a variety of surface textures and attractive aesthetics.
 In hydroentangled nonwoven fabrics, the fibrils make entanglement easier and can give added strength to the fabric.
 Last referenced in: Leading Edge Technologies for Textile Finishing (Textile Outlook International Issue 152)

 a tough, elastic protein which forms the principal component of raw silk.